StBies/Drifttube-practicalCourse/README.md

 1.)
 First 8 bytes: Number of events in the binary file

 2.)
+4 bytes: Number of entries per event called "n_bins"

-800 * 64 bits: double precision floating point numbers containing the voltage for each of the 800 FADC bins
+3.) n_bins * 64 bits: double precision floating point numbers containing the voltage for each of the 800 FADC bins

-3.)
+4.)
 Second point repeated as many times as coded in the file's first 8 bytes.

 # Code conventions
 Writing this code I tried following the PEP 8 coding conventions found at https://www.python.org/dev/peps/pep-0008